HieronZhang/SkyByte-Artifact/README.md

 ### 2.1 Preparing the multi-threaded instruction traces

 We prepared the instruction traces captured by Intel's PIN tool for the workloads we used in the paper.
-Download the traces from this [link](https://drive.google.com/drive/folders/1Rzdl-x3qfRp3hoL-K0OW_Tq6CuxIYcp0?usp=sharing).
+Download the traces from Zenodo (TBD).
 After uncompressing, make sure to put the ``skybyte_new_traces`` folder and the codebase (the ``SkyByte-Artifact`` folder) in the same directory.

 ```bash
 the_outer_directory